jbelcher-mit/TEALsim/README.md

 The most recent update of documentation in that folder: ***March 7 2025**

-Documentation is an ongoing process.
-I estimate that the documentation will be complete by the end of the summer 2025.
+The ocumentation is an ongoing process.
+I estimate that the documentation will be complete by the first of September 2025.

 Questions?
 Email: ***jbelcher@mit.edu***  https://web.mit.edu/jbelcher/www/